bezbac/sweepy/CONTRIBUTING.md

 ## Testing

 For successful transformations, assert the exit status and resulting fixture files.
-Do not assert informational CLI output as this is less stable.
+Do not assert informational CLI output because it is less stable.
 Reserve output assertions for diagnostics on failure paths.

 Keep each command's tests in its matching `tests/<command>.test.ts` file, including shared command behavior such as `--dry-run`.
 Reserve `tests/cli.test.ts` for root CLI behavior such as help and version output.